EthanLI24/ethanli24.github.io/_pages/about.md

 ## About me
 - I am a first-year PhD student in the Department of Computing of [The Hong Kong Polytechnic University](https://www.polyu.edu.hk/), fortunately supervised by [Prof. Hongxia Yang](https://www4.comp.polyu.edu.hk/~hongxyang/) at PolyU and <a href="https://pacman.cs.tsinghua.edu.cn/~cwg/" target="_blank">Prof. Wenguang Chen</a> at Tsinghua University.
-- Earlier, I received my Master’s degree in Artificial Intelligence at the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/), supervised by [Prof. Yong Wang](https://en.auto.ustc.edu.cn/2021/0616/c26828a513186/page.htm) and my Bechlor's degree at Jiangnan University, supervised by [Prof. Yu Liu](https://scholar.google.com/citations?user=Z57iryEAAAAJ&hl=en).
+- Earlier, I received my Master’s degree in Artificial Intelligence at the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/), supervised by [Prof. Yong Wang](https://en.auto.ustc.edu.cn/2021/0616/c26828a513186/page.htm).
 - My current research interests are mainly in LLM Low-resource Training & Inference and Foundation Models.

 **I am actively looking for academic collaboration, fell free to contact me if you are interested.**